Discrimination against drug addicts: Sweden

 Narcotic substance use is criminalized in Sweden, with drug offenses holding punishments ranging from fines to six months imprisonment.
-To apprehend substance users, law enforcement is permitted to conduct urine testing on the basis of suspicion, rather than wholly requiring a public disturbance.
-Such protocol is justified by lawmakers as a way to expand early intervention for substance users to rehabilitation channels, but legal advocates have challenged such practices for infringing upon personal freedoms.
-Diversion to court-ordered treatment programs rather than criminalization has been expanded in response during the early 21st century, however, there are disparities in representation in such programs.
-For example, substance users found in violation who belong to the top third Swedish wealth bracket are twice as likely to be admitted into a treatment program rather than imprisoned than compared to an individual who committed a similar offense but belongs to the bottom two-thirds of the wealth bracket.
-Moreover, while those with substance dependence can apply to their local welfare administrator for rehabilitative services, this process is selective despite being less costly than long-term imprisonment for an associated drug-related crime.
+To apprehend people who use, law enforcement is permitted to conduct urine testing based on suspicion, rather than wholly requiring a public disturbance.
+Such protocol is justified by lawmakers as a way to expand early intervention for people who use substances to be referred to rehabilitation channels, but legal advocates have challenged such practices for infringing upon personal freedoms.
+Diversion to court-ordered treatment programs rather than criminalization has been expanded in response during the early 21st century.
+However, there are disparities in representation in such programs.
+For example, people who use drugs found in violation who belong to the top third Swedish wealth bracket are twice as likely to be admitted into a treatment program rather than imprisoned compared to people who committed a similar offense but belong to the bottom two-thirds of the wealth bracket.
+Moreover, while those who use drugs can apply to their local welfare administrator for rehabilitative services, this process is selective despite being less costly than long-term imprisonment for an associated drug-related crime.

-Sweden has faced criticism for having harsher drug policies and less accessible rehabilitative programs for substance users than peer Nordic nations which are moving towards drug liberalization.
+Sweden has faced criticism for having harsher drug policies and less accessible rehabilitative programs for people who use drugs than peer Nordic nations which are moving towards drug liberalization.
 Many cite this for why Sweden has rising substance-related mortality in the 21st century, for instance, having 157 overdose deaths in 2006 compared to the Netherlands which had a little over a hundred despite having a population close to double the size.
 Zero-tolerance policies are also in place for those who drive under the influence of an illicit substance.

 North America

 Canada

 In Vancouver, Canada, there have been efforts to reduce opioid-related deaths.
 An article published by the Canadian Medical Association Journal discusses new efforts to create safe injection sites for people struggling with opioid addiction.
 Vancouver politicians created these sites for people to safely use drugs that they are addicted to without the risk of infection or prosecution by the police.
 These safe injection sites provide sterilized needles to limit the reuse of needles that lead to the spread of AIDS and other diseases.
+Safe injection sites or sometimes called supervised consumption sites (SCS) are a form of harm reduction which is a highly studied approach to public health issues.
 Drug addicts in Vancouver have been discriminated against on numerous occasions.
 Mothers who are said to be drug addicts have had their children taken away, as they are thought to be unfit mothers.
 These women have a hard time getting jobs because employers might not want to hire someone who they believe are drug addicts.
 Women have started a union for drug users in Vancouver to aid them with housing and education to help them get back on their feet.